 The Scarsdale High School Class of 1966 is pleased to announce that it has established the “Eric Rothschild College Assistance Fund” at Let’s Get Ready to honor beloved Social Studies teacher Mr. Rothschild and his tremendous contributions to Scarsdale, Scarsdale High School and its students, and the overall educational community.

-By donating to the Eric Rothschild College Assistance Fund, the Class of 1966 is supporting Let’s Get Ready programs that enable low-income, disadvantaged students to pursue college and stay on the path to successful graduation.
+By donating to the Eric Rothschild College Assistance Fund, the Class of 1966 is supporting Let’s Get Ready programs that enable students from historically under-served communities to pursue college and stay on the path to successful graduation.
 Already the Class of 1966 has met its goal of $5,000, and the initiative is growing in honor of Mr. Rothschild and in support of educational opportunity.
 Donations in any amount — tiny to huge — are encouraged!
 Strengthening today’s young people through education reflects Scarsdale graduates’ dedication to building a better society via the next generation.

-Let’s Get Ready’s Professional Network was created by young professionals who are committed to giving back to their communities, and who enjoy making a difference in the lives of under-served high school students.
+Let’s Get Ready’s Professional Network was created by young professionals who are committed to giving back to their communities, and who enjoy making a difference in the lives of our high school students.

 You can be part of our large professional network if you are looking to mentor students and offer real-life advice that will help them focus their studies and find work after college.
 Support can also take the form of creating fundraising and networking events, or being a program ambassador within your personal and professional network.